rctatman/Livetweeting-Guide/index.md

 - **Each tweet should ideally be able to stand on its own**, since retweets don't have context & things that don't require context are more likely to be retweeted.
 - **Try to imagine what you'll want to remember about this talk in six months**, and then tweet those things.
 - **Consider your audience** (both in terms of your Twitter followers & who will be following the hashtag).
-Will they be able, for example, to figure out whether LDA Is linear discriminant analysis or latent Dirichlet analysis from context?
+Will they be able, for example, to figure out whether LDA is Linear Discriminant Analysis or Latent Dirichlet Allocation from context?
 - **Always tweet useful links the author put in their slides**, especially code or datasets.
 Start typing these the moment they show up on the screen; people almost never leave links up long enough for you to take your time.
 Once you've got it, you can copy and paste it at your leisure.
 - **Make clear what are your comments and what are the author's**.
 If you have a lot of comments on a paper, you might consider retweeting/quoting the first tweet of the thread and start a new thread of just your comments/reactions.
 - **If you make a mistake (it's ok, everyone does it), tweet a correction**.